Getting Started Edit

 It restricts the result set to only those entities which occur after the specified timestamp.
 Usually, the creation date of the entity is meant.

-It is available on the Invoice
+It is available on the Invoice and Job entities.

 dateTo Edit

-filter should be given a unix timestamp (though, it will
+The dateTo filter should be given a unix timestamp (though, it will

 attempt to guess the meaning of other timestamp formats, too)